bm2yogi/flaco/_posts/2025-07-27-what-is-an-apostle.md

 some modern-day figures in the church while others argue that apostleship ended long ago.
 How do we separate the truth from error?
 What does God have to say about it through His word as recorded in the Scriptures?

-The word apostle and apostleship appear only in the New Testament.
+The words apostle and apostleship appear only in the New Testament.
 These words were translated from the original Greek words apostolos and apostole which in the simplest terms means someone sent by another as a delegate for a task or mission.

 #### Strongs Definitions: